Gleejr/Azure-network-protocols/README.md

 <p>
-4. Once the resource group has finished being created, search for virtual machines in the search bar.
+4. After the resource group is created, search for "virtual machines" in the search bar.
 </p>
 <br />